Spine Thickness at Bolster: 7mm

 An all steel khukuri perhaps.

 Knives made completely of steel have been made in nepal for hundreds of years.
 You can see smithed steel handles on historical koras or ornate tulwar style cast handles on the khukuris intended for officers in the late 20th century or even nowadays, with rough, heavy use khukuris often having steel pipes welded on as a handle.
-The specific method used here though is very rare in Nepal, but is a common traditional blacksmithing method in the phillipines.
+The specific method used here though is uncommon to see on khukuris but seen at times on cleavers and large butchers knives.
 Popularised in the west by Tai Goo and heavily utilised by James Helm, this type of integral socket handle is incredibly resilient and durable, while also having a few advantages over other techniques.
 It is hollow and can be forged with thinner steel than others, which reduces weight and cuts down on vibration.
 It also allows for an ovalised and tapered handle, which allows for a more comfortable, secure grip with greater retention.
 These knives are sold and are intended to be used bare as shown in the pictures, but they’re fantastic candidates for a leather/paracord wrap for a more textured handle, emergency cordage and a bit of flair.
 If you whittle a plug with the knife the handle can also act as emergency storage for survival supplies or food items.
 Finally, if you are looking to make a spear or polearm, you can easily carve a stick and insert it into the handle to transform it into something much more formidable.
 The handle even has a small hole drilled in it to accept a nail or carved peg for a secure fit.

 Simple, Strong and sharp.
 What more could you ask of a knife?